eileenxue/ruby-math-game/README.md

 ```
 player
 - have player id/name
-- have points
+- have score/points
 ```
 ```
-questions
+question
 - generates the random addition questions between 2 numbers between 1-20
+- provide feedback to the given answer
 ```
 ```
 game
 - where most of the game logic will reside
 - generate the prompts
--
+- calculate the turns
 ```

 > Write out a brief paragraph describing the role that class will play in your app.